geostyler/geostyler-homepage/content/about/index.md

 ### Conversion over the Web

 Maybe a conversion over the web via HTTP requests is the way to go for your setup and workflow.
-If so, make sure to have a look at the Geostyler REST API.
+If so, make sure to have a look at the GeoStyler REST API.
 Using GET and POST requests you can transform your style over the web.
-The REST API is built on top of the popular nodeJS framework `express`.
+The REST API is built on top of the popular Node.js framework `express`.
 Check out the [documentation](https://services.meggsimum.de/geostyler-rest/api-docs) and the [repository](https://github.com/geostyler/geostyler-rest).
 Similar to the example above, the following cURL call will transform a simple Mapbox (JSON-Format) style to SLD (XML):